Pickleball doesn't just grow because of new courts or viral highlights. It grows because someone took the time to teach the game the right way.

 Becoming a certified instructor isn't just about what happens during a lesson.
 PPR backs its members with real-world benefits designed to help coaches succeed long-term.

 That includes partnerships and discounts with organizations like DUPR, coaching tools, training aids, baskets, balls, paddles, and other essentials instructors rely on daily.
+The sport's rapid growth — with the pickleball market expected to hit $4 billion by 2033 — means the window to build a coaching career has never been wider.

-PPR members also gain access to continued education, industry connections, and even travel opportunities through fitness and resort partnerships, benefits that recognize coaching as both a profession and a lifestyle.
+PPR members also gain access to continued education, industry connections, and even travel opportunities through fitness and resort partnerships — benefits that recognize coaching as both a profession and a lifestyle.

 Why PPR Is Sponsoring Best Pickleball Instructor